anderfernandes/astral-docs/docs/1.0.0-alpha1/admin/index.md

 <img src="/assets/images/new-sale.png" class="ui image" />

-To create a new Sale, click in the New Sale button and fill out the form.
-You may add a payment if one is being made at the momemnt the sale is being created, or you can add payments later.
+To create a new Sale, click in the New Sale button, select what kind of event you are creating the sale for (remember to have event types set up in settings), and fill out the form.
+You may add a payment if one is being made at the moment the sale is being created, or you can add payments later.
 Astral does support multiple payments in this screen, which means that your are able to take a partial payment such as a deposit or a down payment.
 Don't forget to mark the Sale as completed if a payment has been made in full.

 <div class="ui icon message">
   <i class="info circle icon"></i>